sama9767/TrialFociMapper/README.md

 2. `assign_therapeutic_focus`: This additional function assigns trials with multiple therapeutic focuses to a single therapeutic focus.
 This is achieved using a disease-centric approach, as outlined in the below.

 ### What is a disease-centric approach?
 The disease-centric approach prioritizes "diseases" as the main factor in determining the therapeutic focus.
-Higher weights are assigned to diseases and associated organ systems, pathology, or symptoms are given lesser weight.
+Higher weights are assigned to therapeutic focus representing diseases whereas associated organ systems, pathology, or symptoms are given lesser weight.
 Following is the table of therapeutic focus with corresponding weights as assigned in the package:

  | Therapeutic focus | Assigned Weight |